toncho11/IBM_5160_Motherboard_Logic_Analyzer/README.md

-This project provides readings from several ICs from an IBM 5160 motherboard.
+This repository provides readings from several ICs from an IBM 5160 motherboard.
 The information here is to be useed for diagnostics.
-It allows you to compare to a working 5160 motherboards and hopefully narrow down the IC that is causing the problem.
+It allows you to compare to a working 5160 motherboard and hopefully narrow down the IC that is causing your problem.

 The data has been recorded with an AZ-Delivery Logic Analyzer.
-It is a cheap clonning of the Saleae Logic Analyser.
+It is a cheap cloning of the Saleae Logic Analyser.
 How it works:

 - youn need to have an 8/16 bit clonning of Saleae
 - you need to download the Logic 2 software from Saleae
 - you need to make the recordings of the same pins used in my own recordings
-- compare the results with your working or faulty motherboard
+- compare your recordings with the ones prvoided here

+### BIOS U18

-It is known what the BIOS chip is supposed to output once the computer is powered on.
-The analyzer(or plugin) "Simple Parallel" is used.
+The U18 BIOS chip will output the BIOS code once the computer is powered on.
+Actaully the CPU is reading the BIOS code.
+The analyzer(or plugin) "Simple Parallel" is used to decode the output of U18.
 This plugin requires a "clock" even if in theory one is not needed.

-### BIOS U18

 Only 4 pins are recorded instead of all the 8 pins.

 Configuration:
 - The tested PINS are: CPU reset, /OE, Q4, Q5, Q6, Q7 (named also D4, D5 ...)
-- Logic analyzer D0 pin -> Q7 ROM pin, D2 -> Q6, D4 -> Q5, D6 -> Q4, 1 ground is connected to ROM pin 14
-- In the simple parallel port plug-in the pins are ordered : Q4, Q5, Q6, Q7
+- In the simple parallel port plug-in the pins are ordered : Q4, Q5, Q6, Q7 (this is needed for the value reconstriction)
 - In the simple parallel port plug-in the /OE is used as "clock" with clock state "Rising Edge".

 Results: